 In the case of acute, unexpected illness, the student MUST notify the clinical/simulated clinical faculty member and clinical agency (if applicable) on the day of the absence.
 Documentation from a medical provider stating the date and time you were seen must be provided to the clinical placement coordinator (CPC) by fax or in person within 72 hours of the missed clinical/simulated clinical.
 In the case of a funeral, the funeral program must be provided to the CPC within 72 hours of the missed clinical/simulated clinical.
 Clinical/simulated clinical learning time that is missed due to illness or funeral attendance is required to be made-up, but the student is not charged.

-If the student is absent for more than 10% of the assigned clinical or simulated clinical, the student will be asked to drop the entire course and retake the entire course the following quarter.
+If the student is absent for more than 10% of the assigned clinical or simulated clinical, the student will be asked to drop all components (didactic, laboratory, and practicum) of the nursing course and retake the course components the next time the course is available.
 This is necessary because clinical evaluation and progress is dependent on the student attending the entire allotted clinical time.
+See Policy 02:06:00 Uniform Grading Policy.

 Unexcused Clinical/Simulated Clinical Absence